Catalyst Honours FAQ

 9. What is the nomination process?

-To nominate a candidate for the 2022 Catalyst Honours, a completed nomination form must be submitted to [email protected] by February 11, 2022.
+To nominate a candidate for the 2025 Catalyst Honours, a completed nomination form must be submitted to [email protected] by February 13, 2025.

 10. What is the time commitment?

 The nomination form consists of the nominee’s contact information and responses to questions describing the nominee’s efforts and outcomes in advancing women in the workplace.
-Three reference letters must also be submitted from individuals who can attest to the nominee’s accomplishments as described on the submitted nomination form.
+Two reference letters must also be submitted from individuals who can attest to the nominee’s accomplishments as described on the submitted nomination form.

 11. When will I hear about the result of my nomination?

-12. If I am not selected this year, can I be nominated again next year?
+13. If I am not selected this year, can I be nominated again next year?

 Yes, we encourage all individuals who meet the eligibility criteria to be nominated in subsequent years.

-13. Who should be identified as references?
+14. Who should be identified as references?

-We encourage nominees to select professional references who are very familiar with the nominee’s accomplishments, and who can provide tangible examples of how the nominee has created a positive impact for women in the workplace.
+We encourage nominees to select professional references who are very familiar with the nominee’s accomplishments and who can provide tangible examples of how the nominee has created a positive impact for women in the workplace.
 References can be individuals of varying seniority and can be internal/external to the nominee’s immediate workplace.

-14. The nominee’s organization does not have any diversity initiatives.
+15. The nominee’s organization does not have any diversity initiatives.
 Should I still nominate them?

 Yes.
 Catalyst Honours recognizes individuals who accelerate progress for women through workplace inclusion.
 We seek to honour individual efforts, behaviours, and outcomes, not organizational initiatives.

-15. What is the difference between the Catalyst Award and the Catalyst Honours?
+16. What is the difference between the Catalyst Award and the Catalyst Honours?

 The Catalyst Award is open to organizations across the globe and recognizes specific initiatives or programs that promote gender diversity and inclusion within an organization.
 In contrast, Catalyst Honours recognizes Canadian business leaders who accelerate progress for women in the workplace.